How to get the most from our meetings and meeting guidelines

 - Please note, if you access the meeting by dialling in, the telephone number you use may be visible to other group participants.
 You can withhold your number when dialling in to prevent this from occurring.

-- We do encourage all users to come on camera, even if just briefly at the start.
-This will help normalise the meeting if people can see each other.
+- We do encourage all users to come on camera if they are able to, even if just briefly at the start or when they are talking.
 But don’t worry if you don’t feel able to, you can use a still image if easier.
 To show the still image you will need to register for the free Zoom account, and in your profile upload a suitable profile image.
 That way when your camera is not in use, the profile image will show.

 - For reasons of confidentiality, only those participating in the meeting ideally should be in the room.
 It can be off putting for other groups guests to see someone else in the background.

 - You can control your own mute when you wish to talk/comment, but please leave yourself muted when not talking.
-If you prefer to be invited to speak about your OCD experience or comment on the existing conversation then feel free to raise your hand on screen or click the raise hand icon on the participant list (see image screenshot) and we will direct the conversation to you when we can.
+If you would like to speak about your OCD experience or comment on the existing conversation then please click the raise hand icon located under 'reactions' at the bottom of the screen on PC or under the 'more' menu on other devices (see image screenshot) and we will direct the conversation to you when we can.

 - When you first login to the meeting, on the participant list you can rename yourself to use an alias if you prefer by clicking the ‘more’ button against your name (see image screenshot).